Healthcare in New Caledonia

 This means that New Caledonia is only in the middle of the field in terms of vaccination coverage.
 The vaccination rate is higher in 105 countries.

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-Above data correspond to the information of the World Health Organization, Global Health Workforce Statistics, UNICEF, State of the World's Children, Childinfo, Global Health Observatory Data Repository and OECD.
-The daily case numbers for the spread of the corona virus come from the European Centre for Disease Prevention and Control (ECDC).
+The above data correspond to the information from the World Health Organization, Global Health Workforce Statistics, UNICEF, State of the World's Children, Childinfo, Global Health Observatory Data Repository and OECD.
+The case numbers for the spread of the COVID-19 come from the European Centre for Disease Prevention and Control (ECDC).